cisco-open/go-lanai/docs/CICD.md

 1. Create a local temporary branch for build.

-2. Update go.mod file so that the dependency on Go-Lanai points to the latest from the matching Go-Lanai branch or a given Go-Lanai tag.
+2. Update go.mod file so that the dependency on go-lanai points to the latest from the matching go-lanai branch or a given go-lanai tag.

 3. Create a commit (commit A).
 This commit has go.mod updated.
 But this go.mod may still have the replace directive.
 This commit can be used if we want to merge the update back to the working branch.